PipelineExpert/mariadb-cluster/README.md

 # mariadb-cluster
-Create secure docker containers running a galera cluster accross networks Use at your own risk and modify paths/my.cnf as desired for security and setings
+Create secure docker containers running a galera cluster accross networks.
+* Use at your own risk and modify paths/my.cnf as desired for security and setings.
+* You will need to open ports (3306, 4444, 4567-4568, 4567/udp) from the IPs in the host firewall

-Docker container can be pulled from vernonco/mariadb-cluster
+Docker container can be pulled from stuartz/mariadb-cluster

 **Currently using Mariadb 10.1.12.**
 Modified the official Mariadb docker container to create a secure ssl cluster: